 Well, quite simply, very little!
-FHR stands for ‘frontal head restraint’ – and from now on is the name you’re probably going to see used most often when referring to the device that used to be known as a HANS (head and neck support).
+“FHR” stands for “frontal head restraint” – and from now on is the name you’re probably going to see used most often when referring to the device that used to be known as a HANS (head and neck support).
 HANS is now a trademarked term – so only certain manufacturers are allowed to use it.
-It’s really the same thing as asking “what’s the difference between a Hoover and a vacuum cleaner?”
+It’s really the same thing as asking, “What’s the difference between a Hoover and a vacuum cleaner?”

-Are some FHR Devices better than others?
+Are some FHR’s better than others?

-Why do I need an FHR Device?
+Why do I need an FHR ?

-Once you understand the benefits that an FHR device can bring to you, the question you’ll probably be asking yourself is actually ‘why would I not buy one?’!
+Once you understand the benefits that an FHR can bring to you, the question you’ll probably be asking yourself is actually ‘why would I not buy one?’!
 Quite simply, these things save lives.

-If you are unfortunate enough to be involved in an incident during a race and you are not wearing an FHR device, then your harness is likely going to do its job and stop your body from moving forward.
-But think about what your head will be doing whilst all of those G-forces are resolved.
-Whilst your body itself is arrested by your harness, without an FHR, there is nothing to stop your head from snapping forward – which can place immense strain on your neck.
+If you are unfortunate enough to be involved in an incident during a race and you are not wearing an FHR, then your harness is likely going to do its job and stop your body from moving forward.
+But think about what your head will be doing whilst all those G-forces are resolved.
+Whilst your body itself is restrained by your harness, without an FHR, there is nothing to stop your head from snapping forward – this can place immense strain on your neck.
 Add to this the fact that your head is already being made heavier than normal by the added weight of your helmet, and you have a recipe for trouble.
 This type of impact can cause Basilar skull fractures – a very specific type of fracture that is often associated with motorsport.
-Unfortunately, these types of fractures can be fatal in some cases, and have claimed the lives of many top competitors over the years – Roland Ratzenberger and Dale Earnhardt Senior to name just two.
+Unfortunately, these types of fractures can be fatal in some cases and have claimed the lives of many top competitors over the years – Roland Ratzenberger and Dale Earnhardt Senior to name just two.

 How many degrees of recline do I need?